Robert Kelley (American football): Washington Redskins

 On May 6, 2016, the Washington Redskins signed Kelley as an undrafted free agent after the 2016 NFL draft.
 On September 25, 2016, Kelley had his first rushing attempt of his career against the New York Giants.
 On October 23, 2016, he scored his first career touchdown against the Detroit Lions, a one-yard reception from quarterback Kirk Cousins.
 On October 30, 2016, Kelley made his first career start in place of an injured Matt Jones, where he rushed for 87 yards on 21 carries, while also scoring his first career rushing touchdown in a 27–27 tie with the Cincinnati Bengals.
 After his starting debut, the team announced that Kelley would be the full-time starting running back.
 On November 20, 2016, Kelley had his first multi-touchdown game after recording a career-high 137 rushing yards with three rushing touchdowns in a 42–24 victory over the Green Bay Packers on NBC Sunday Night Football.
 Overall, he finished his rookie season with 704 rushing yards, six rushing touchdowns, 12 receptions, 82 receiving yards, and a receiving touchdown.

 In the 2017 season, Kelley's role diminished with the usage of Chris Thompson and Samaje Perine increasing.
 He scored two touchdowns against the Seattle Seahawks in the Week 9 win.
 He was placed on injured reserve on November 14, 2017, after re-aggravating a high ankle sprain and suffering an MCL sprain in Week 10.
 Overall, he finished the 2017 season with 62 carries for 194 rushing yards and three rushing touchdowns.

 Kelley was placed on injured reserve on September 18, 2018, with a toe injury.
 He played two games in the 2018 season with only four carries for eight rushing yards.

 New Orleans Saints

 On July 30, 2019, Kelley signed with the New Orleans Saints, but was waived four days later.

 Personal life

 Kelley was born and raised in the 9th Ward district of New Orleans, until he and his parents lost their home as a result of Hurricane Katrina's effect on the city in August 2005.

 Kelley was arrested in July 2014 after a fellow student at Tulane claimed Kelley assaulted him and stole his bicycle.
 Due to the arrest, Kelley was suspended from the football team and subsequently missed the entirety of the 2014 season due to him being academically ineligible.
 The charges for the arrest were later dropped, and Kelley returned to the team for the 2015 season.

-Kelley's "Fat Rob" nickname originated during his senior year at Tulane, after his running backs coach bought him a backpack with the nickname ingraved on it.
+Kelley's "Fat Rob" nickname originated during his senior year at Tulane, after his running backs coach bought him a backpack with the nickname engraved on it.